 We will continue to prioritise the numerous partnership we have built over the years with a range of agencies.
-We will work with our partners to reduce anti-social behaviour in our in the TSMs that reflect our performance in our communities, including our customers' satisfaction with our approach to handling anti-social behaviour.
-We will also review our estates, open and shared spaces to ensure they meet the needs of our communities.
-We will work with other housing providers, local communities.
-We will prioritise improvement authorities, and other stakeholders to support the objectives of the new North East Combined Authority.
+We will work with our partners to reduce anti-social behaviour in our in the TSMs that reflect our performance in our communities, including our customers' satisfaction with our approach to handling check our success by asking our colleagues how we are progressing in making Gentoo a great place to work for all our colleagues.